 Are you still using your internet provider’s DNS servers?
 You probably shouldn’t be.
 In most cases, ISP-provided DNS is slow, and occasionally goes down completely.
 Some even redirect unresolved URLs to a branded search page.
 Gross!

-There’s lots of other reasons to use OpenDNS or Google DNS other than just their rock-solid reliability—they are often much faster than your ISP’s DNS server, and in the case of OpenDNS, there’s loads of extra features like content filtering, typo correction, anti-phishing, and child protection controls.
+For these reasons, it’s better to instead use OpenDNS or Google’s DNS service instead of what your ISP offers.
+They’re more reliable, and in the case of OpenDNS, even offer extra features like content filtering, typo correction, anti-phishing, and child protection controls.

 Once you’re there, switch over to the DNS tab, and you can start adding in DNS entries into the list.
 If you see entries that are grayed out, just ignore them, and click the + symbol at the bottom to add new ones.

 If you want to use Google’s DNS servers, you can add the following two items to the list: